 The same is true for the oil and gas sector as the main energy source that we use for raw materials and fuel.
 The low world oil and gas demand coupled with excess oil and gas supply due to the price war between Saudi Arabia and Russia still leaves this energy price uncertainty in 2021.
 Moreover, it is not yet known when the COVID19 pandemic will end.

-Indonesia, which has various potential sources of energy, should have changed direction for a long time.
-Not only targeting an increase in oil and gas production, but also the utilization of the downstream side (downstream), and efforts to support the development of other energies, namely new and renewable energy (EBT).
+Indonesia, which has various potential sources of energy, should have changed course for a long time.
+Not only targeting an increase in oil and gas production, but also the utilization of the downstream side (downstream), and efforts to support the development of other energy, namely new and renewable energy (EBT).
 Take advantage of this low oil price condition to process it into finished goods that have added value.

 In 2021, with the uncertainty of oil and gas prices due to low energy needs, due to the effects of the COVID19 pandemic, it will be very difficult for Indonesia, which has limited capital and reserves, to carry out these efforts.

-The challenge from the existing mature fields, which have experienced a sharp decline in natural production, must be pursued in new ways.
-Even the new Cepu Block has reached peak production.
-It remains only to witness the decline in production, although slowly.
-Likewise, EOR technology, which is predicted to increase production, is still difficult to execute.
+Challenges from existing fields that are already old (mature), which have experienced a sharp decline in natural production, must be pursued in new ways.
+Even the Cepu Block, which is relatively new, has already reached peak production.
+Just watch the decline in production though slowly.
+Likewise, EOR technology, which is predicted to increase production, is still difficult to implement.
 Both technically, economically, and commercially.

-*Salis S. Aprilian, Ph.D., energy observer, and founder and CEO of Digital Energy Asia.
+*Salis S. Aprilian, Ph.D., energy observer and founder and CEO of Digital Energy Asia.